 Deciding what is relevant is the prerogative and privilege of the modeling engineer, and the same Block could have any number of StateMachines defined by the same or different engineers.
-An aircraft's state could be modeled from the perspective of passenger embarkation and disembarkation, from the perspective of its maintenance schedule, from the perspective of lift, or any number of other perspectives.
+An aircraft's state could be modeled from the perspective of passenger embarkation and disembarkation, from the perspective of lift, or any number of other perspectives.